thewoolleyman/workstation/README.md

 # OSX workstation

-NOTES FOR 2018 / High Sierra
+NOTES FOR 2019 / Mojave

 * download chrome (and/or Firefox) and make default
   * Chrome Extensions